 appear to be about the same size in the sky.
 In reality, the Sun is much larger than the Moon (you could fit about 72 million Moons inside the Sun), but it's so much further away from the Earth, they look the same size.

 If you've been fortunate enough to witness an eclipse, you know there's something unearthly about it.
 During a solar eclipse, there's a chill in the air and the animals are still.
 Day turns into night as the Moon passes in front of the Sun.
 A lunar eclipse is subtler, but lasts longer, as the Earth's shadow slowly tinges the face of the Moon red.
-Share a free sample 2014 Vedic Moon Sign Forecast.
-Take a look at how the transit of planets will affect your relationship and finances in 2014!
+Share a free sample Relocation Reading.
+Discover the best locations to live your best life with a free sample of this reading!

 When eclipses occur, they're like super-charged new or full Moons.
 Solar eclipses can only occur during a new Moon, and lunar eclipses can only occur at a full Moon.
 (No cheating here.)
 But unlike a regular new or full Moon, during an eclipse the Sun, Moon and Earth must be in perfect alignment.
 Since the Moon's path across the sky is tilted about 5 degrees from the Sun's path, eclipses can only happen twice each year (sometimes with an extra eclipse thrown in as an encore).